yolypham/StarWarsFrontEndReact/README.md

 # FrontEnd Star Wars application in React

 - This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- Stack used: React, Material UI, and Emotion - Styled Component

 ## Steps to load front end
 1. cd into project: /StarWarsFrontEndReact